jordwalke/EditorsWithVimMode/README.md

 List and summary of all plugins that support a `Vim` keybinding mode.
 Please send pull requests when you discover a new project including a brief summary.

+No Vim emulator perfectly recreates Vim's keybindings, except perhaps Emacs' vim bindings.
+Specifically, every other Vim emulator does not correctly recreate Vim's undo/redo editing experience which is just as much part of the Vim editing experience as movement commands.

 #####VisualStudio

 - `ViEmu` provides excellent support http://www.viemu.com/blog/.

+#####Atom

+- (VimModePlus)[https://github.com/t9md/atom-vim-mode-plus] is a very faithful recreation of the core Vim keybindings.
+At the time of writing, it has fewer bugs than the more popular Vim bindings for Atom.

 #####Vico